 Google is different from the other free and basic social media sites in that your photos are not automatically displayed to anyone until you specifically choose to share them.
 However, read the terms of service carefully since Google does use all photos uploaded to help improve their artificial intelligence research and development, among other uses.

 The downside is that photos are limited to 16 megapixels each.
-Although that is above the size of pictures created by most smartphones, you could have quality issues if you’re using a DSLR camera.
+Although that is above the size of pictures created by most smartphones, you could have quality issues if you’re using an interchangeable lens camera (ILC).
 Paid upgrades are available if you need them.
 Plus Google has it’s own issues with privacy, although not to the degree of the others.

 You can find a short tutorial for using Google Photos here.

 Storage tied to your operating system